CURRICULUM

 0BTX121 Application of Information Technology in Science 5 2.0 1 Sum Vac

 Intensive Nagata Takeshi In this course, students will learn 1) application of information technology from overviewing computational science including statistical analysis, principal component analysis, clustering, FFT, image analysis and machine learning and 2) practical programming and how to build a practical analysis system based on specific examples by using Matlab.
 The goal of this course is to give students the basics of advanced numerical analysis and programming skills that can be applied directly to their own research.
-Language is Japanese with a TA support and materials are provided in English.
+Lectures are conducted in English.

 face-to-face